LunaNerd/synthetic-dataset-generation/readme.md

 - splits for training, validation and test (of your resources) as described [here](data/readme.md)

 The rest will be handled by this repository :) If you need help gathering data for the image pool, check the [project page from a-nau](https://a-nau.github.io/parcel2d/) with details about general image scraping and asset selection using search engines like Google, Bing and ... .
-Check ... for gathering data from GBIF.
+Check (Github repository still WIP) for gathering data from GBIF.

 ## Usage